If you have a business website, you might wonder if you need to have a blog, too.

 Figure out whether you want to dropship or keep your own inventory, set your storefront, and configure shipping and taxes.

-Zyro eCommerce plans start from $9.90 a month, meaning that upgrading is hardly going to break the bank if you decide to try selling online.
+Zyro plans tailored for online businesses and stores start from less than $10 a month, meaning that upgrading is hardly going to break the bank if you decide to try selling online.

 A website, a blog, or both?
 It’s your choice